emedware/flat-diamond/README.md

 ### Construction concern

+If a diamond creates an instance of the same diamond (itself) in its constructor before calling `super(...)`, a `LateSuperError` will be thrown.
-Building another diamond in the constructor before calling `super(...)` will break the game.
-(Fields are initialized when `super` returns - no worries there)
+Fields are initialized when `super` returns - no worries there

 # Seclusion